Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: Introduction

-In most cases the continuum models have a Bogomolny-Prasad-Sommerfield (BPS) \cite{Bogomolny:1975de,Prasad:1975kr} construction for the static soliton $\phi(x)$: Let $V(\phi)$ be the field potential, then the soliton energy is minimized from solutions to the first order equation $\frac{\partial \phi(x)}{\partial x}=\pm\sqrt{2V(\phi)}$ where the two signs refer to kink and antikink constructions.
-The discretized analog is $\phi_n-\phi_{n-1}=hu_n$, where $\phi_n$ is field value at lattice side $n$ and $h$ is the lattice spacing.
-The right hand side is a function of field values in the vicinity of $n$ so that $u_n\,\to\,\pm\sqrt{2V(\phi)}$ when $h\,\to\,0$.
+The discretized analog of this first order equation is $\phi_n-\phi_{n-1}=hu_n$, where $\phi_n$ is the field value at lattice side $n$, and $h$ is the lattice spacing.
+The right hand side is a function of the field values in the vicinity of $n$ so that $u_n\,\to\,\pm\sqrt{2V(\phi)}$ when $h\,\to\,0$.
 A construction principle for a PNP free discretization is to write $u_n$ in terms of $\phi_n$ and $\phi_{n-1}$ such that it is invariant under the exchange of these two function values \cite{Dmitriev:2006qm}.
-In the current study we will consider two such prescriptions for the $\phi^6$ model, {\it i.e.\@} $V(\phi)=\frac{1}{2}\phi^2\left(1-\phi^2\right)^2$.
-One is taken from Ref.~\cite{Rakhmatullina2018-kz}, the other one is new.
-We will first construct the translationally invariant kink and then consider phonon scattering thereof.
-Phonons are considered as wave-packets built from small amplitude fluctuations about the kink.
-The $\phi^6$ model is particularly interesting because the kink, or more precisely, its energy density, is not invariant under spatial reflection.
-Hence we expect different scattering data for wave-packets approaching the kink from the left or right.
-The continuum version of this problem augmented by a resistance force was recently studied in Ref.~\cite{Saadatmand2022-hr}.
+In the current study, we will consider two distinct discretization prescriptions for the $\phi^6$ model, which has the field potential $V(\phi)=\frac{k}{8}\phi^2\left(1-\phi^2\right)^2$, where $k$ is a positive coupling constant.
+One prescription is taken from Ref.~\cite{Rakhmatullina2018-kz}, while the other is new.
+In contrast to the prescription from Ref.~\cite{Rakhmatullina2018-kz} the novel one is a realization of the BPS construction in the discretized $\phi^6$ model.